 Perseverance is one of the valuable life lessons we can teach our children.
 It’s important to learn at an early age that when we do have to face challenges and persevere through tasks, assignments and activities we don’t like or don’t do well.
 I’m not suggesting that you force your child to finish ever unpleasant tasks or course in life but that quitting too often and too soon is not a life skill you want your child to be used to.
 As a parent myself I understand it’s a fine line for you as a parent to balance between letting your child quit and helping your child learn new skills and develop their perseverance muscles.

 Take the time to discover what is underneath your child’s wishes to quit.
 I must say, I begrudgingly let my child quit music lessons which were important to me but not to her.
-She’s has here own tastes in music even if she can’t play Bach or Beethoven.
-I probably should of gone with local services for her music lessons, rather than travelling miles and miles for it.
+She has here own tastes in music even if she can’t play Bach or Beethoven, she even showed some sort of interest in the idea of conga lessons which I thought was strange.
 But after letting music lessons go, she signed up for art classes.
 And now I have beautiful works of pottery to admire because she blossomed in the environment that matched her personality and skills.
 For me, I want my child to acquire the skill of perseverance while respecting their opinion and personality.